Disinfecting Your Garden Tools

 Regardless of which product you choose, being diligent about keeping your tools clean is very important to keeping your plants healthy.
 A longer soaking may be needed for pruning surfaces that are not smooth.
 Ideally tools should be disinfected after working on every plant; however, this is usually not practical.
 If possible, rotate between several tools while working in the garden.
 That way, one tool can be disinfected while you work with another.
 After dipping your pruning tools, be sure to wipe away excess disinfectant to avoid injuring the next plant.

 Whether you have one tool for the whole garden or many you rotate between, it is important to sterilize as frequently as possibly.
 Remember, clean garden tools are an important part of garden sanitation, and can prevent the spread of disease-causing pathogens.
-For more information on sterilizing your garden tools or dealing with disease in your landscape, contact your local county Extension office.
+For more information on sterilizing your garden tools or dealing with disease in your landscape, contact your county Extension office.